 Tomorrow: Young people anywhere – from urban centres to remote villages can connect to inspiring new ideas and develop their creativity through Science Gallery, whether through our galleries, travelling exhibitions, Labs or digital platforms.

-COMING IN 2017: SCIENCE GALLERY LABS
+LAUNCHED IN 2017: SCIENCE GALLERY LABS

 Almost 90% of 15-25 year olds live in developing countries, where there are complex socio-economic, cultural, and institutional boundaries to participating in science and the arts.
 Our new Science Gallery Labs will be locally led, agile, engagement programmes allowing us to share Science Gallery more widely, without the intensive resource requirements of a formal Gallery.